Internet in Malaysia: Internet censorship in Malaysia

-On 30 May 2011, the Malaysia government started to ban some websites, mostly file sharing websites; this is despite a promise not to censor the Internet, made by the sixth prime minister of Malaysia, Najib Razak.
+On 30 May 2011, the Malaysian government started to ban some websites, mostly file sharing websites; this is despite a promise not to censor the Internet made by the sixth prime minister of Malaysia, Najib Razak.

 JENDELA Program

 During the Movement Control Order (MCO) that was imposed to curb the spread of the COVID-19 pandemic, Malaysia's internet traffic has increased by 30% to 70%, while the internet speed has dropped by 30% to 40%.
 Therefore, the Government of Malaysia launched the JENDELA Program (Jalinan Digital Negara).

 The program will be the national digital communication enhancement platform under the 12th Malaysia Plan (2021–2025) that will be implemented in two phases: